 Validation based on land surface modeling and data assimilation will be used to complement in situ based validation.
 As discussed in previous sections, validation against in situ observations is difficult because the observation sites span limited geographic regions and environmental settings and is complicated by the mismatch between the point-scale of the in situ measurements and the distributed (order of km) scale of the SMAP data products.
-Hydrological land surface models and data assimilation approaches provide continuous (in space and time) soil moisture products that match the spatial support of SMAP soil moisture products.
-Model-based validation can start immediately upon launch and thereby offers a key advantage for meeting the ambitious IOC+12-month validation deadline.
+Hydrological land surface models and data assimilation approaches can provide continuous (in space and time) soil moisture products that match the spatial support of SMAP soil moisture products.